Pennsylvania Association of Conservation Districts

 – Hire interns to provide CREP outreach

-The guidelines, application, and reporting documents for the CREP mini-grant program can be found here
+Click here for the guidelines, application, and reporting documents for the CREP mini-grant program.

 Financial and other support for the CREP Outreach Program Office Mini-grant Program is provided by the Pennsylvania Association of Conservation Districts, Inc. through a Growing Greener Watershed Protection grant from the Pennsylvania Department of Environmental Protection and with additional support from USDA-NRCS.